Aberthaw: 1800–present

-Aberthaw's maritime trade continued throughout the 18th century, but by the 1840s, its role as a port declined: the harbour 'is resorted to by a few coasting-vessels of inferior burthen', as the Topographical Dictionary of Wales in 1849 reported.
+Aberthaw's maritime trade continued throughout the 18th century, but by the 1840s, its role as a port had declined, and the Topographical Dictionary of Wales (1849) stated that '[the harbour] is resorted to by a few coasting-vessels of inferior burthen'.
 In 1851, Aberthaw had a population of 495 people.
 The principal material then being exported, however, was the local lias limestone, called Aberthaw tarras, which was used to make hydraulic lime, which sets under water and was therefore very useful for building light houses (including the Eddystone Lighthouse) and canal locks.
 This limestone, considered to be of high quality, was to play a key role in the local economy during the ensuing years, beginning with the opening of Aberthaw Lime Works in January 1888.
 From December 1897, the area was served by the newly constructed Vale of Glamorgan Railway, and a second plant, the Aberthaw and Bristol Channel Portland Cement Works, began production to the north of the village in 1916.
 Today, the Vale of Glamorgan line remains open.
 This provides a link to the power station and cement works, and after being closed to passengers on 13 June 1964, was reopened to passenger traffic on 10 June 2005 but only with Rhoose (for Cardiff International Airport) and Llantwit Major stations rebuilt.

 The establishment of these industries close to Aberthaw was to result in an increased demand for residential accommodation, and by 1919, two new communities had been added at the northern and southern edges of the village.
 The community, by this time, had gained a Methodist Chapel and a Mission Room, the latter erected in an Arts and Crafts style on Station Road.
 Services such as a post office and village shop were also established.

 In 1963, Aberthaw "A" Power Station officially opened, followed by the "B" station in 1971; construction had necessitated a local diversion of the River Thaw and the remnants of the old port diminished.
 Beyond the conversion of the former mission hall and a number of former agricultural buildings to residential use, East Aberthaw itself, however, has undergone little development.
 The "A" power station was demolished by July 1998 and the "B" station was closed on 13 December 2019, when decommissioning commenced.